aeternity/protocol/channels/ON-CHAIN.md

 * `state_hash` equal to the proof of inclusion's root hash
 * `channel_id` being the same as the transaction `channel_id`
 * `round` being greater or equal to the last on-chain `round` for that channel id The payload can be either empty or a signed transaction.
-If the transaction type is channel_create/channel_deposit/channel_withdraw/channel_offchain it MUST be co-signed.
-Unilaterally signed is used only when forcing progress on a channel's state.
 If the payload is empty - the channel is closed according to the last on-chain transaction.
 In this case the proof of inclusion root must be equal to the one persisted for the channel on-chain.
+If the playload is a transaction it could be:
+* channel_offchain: then it MUST be co-signed
+* transaction for on-chain forcing progress on a channel's state: this is not yet implemented but it will be unilaterally signed

 #### Requirements